 This program educates consumers on some “Dos & Don’ts” of ID theft.
 Each year, more than 10 million Americans have their personal information — including name, social security number, bank account, or credit card number — stolen.
 This presentation is designed to raise awareness of identity theft tactics, steps to take to protect your identity and personal information, and information on reporting identity theft.

 Opioids: What You Need to Know

 Pennsylvania continues to fight a public health and public safety battle against the heroin and opioid epidemic.
-In 2016, 4,642 Pennsylvanians died from overdoses – a 37 percent increase from the year before.
-That number rose to over 5,400 overdose deaths in 2017.
-While we saw a decrease in 2018, we are still losing 12 Pennsylvanians every day from overdose.
+Although the recent Pandemic shifted focus away from the Opioid Crisis, we lost over 5,100 Pennsylvanians in 2020 from heroin and opioid overdoses – that’s 14 Pennsylvanians every day!
 This presentation will discuss what Opiates are, why citizens are at risk, proper storage and disposal of Opioids, and explaining what Narcan is.
-This presentation also discusses what PA is doing regarding the Opioid crisis.
+This presentation also discusses what the Commonwealth is doing regarding the Opioid crisis.

 Prevent and Resolve Senior Bullying

 Bullying doesn’t stop at any age.
 As we grow older, some don’t always “grow up.”
 This interactive program is designed to educate individuals on senior bullying and includes: types of bullying, why people bully, and what an individual can do to help themselves or others in a bullying situation.
 This program will help any individual that is involved in a bullying situation to find the confidence within them to report the problem.
 This program will also help caregivers recognize bullying issues in the senior population.